 A young man named Wander enters a forbidden land, where he must defeat sixteen colossi (huge beings) to save the life of a girl, Mono.
 The colossi are the only enemies the player encounters in the game.

 This action-packed adventure game contains elements of the puzzle genre.
-While the colossi are mighty, each has an Achilles’ heel, a weak spot, that makes him vulnerable and this is the only way to be brought down.
+While the colossi are mighty, each has an Achilles’ heel, a weak spot, that makes him vulnerable and this is the only way to bring him down.
 It is up to the player to figure out what that weak spot is and defeat them all.

 Shadow of the Colossus received critical acclaim and high scores from critics.
 It won various